Best Alexa devices Android Central 2021

 Best Amazon Alexa smartwatch: Wyze Band

-Talking about the best Android smartwatches seems to be all the rage these days, with the popularity of devices like the Apple Watch, Samsung's great Galaxy watches, and fitness-focused products like Fitbits and Garmins.
+Talking about the best Android smartwatches seems to be all the rage these days, with the popularity of devices like the Apple Watch, Samsung's fantastic Galaxy watches, and fitness-focused products like Fitbits and Garmins.
 Yet not everyone wants or can afford a big, fancy smartwatch; some prefer something lighter, like one of the best fitness trackers.
 For those folks, there is the Wyze Band.

 - Up to two weeks battery life